houzyk/thephilosophicalcode/content/articles/the-perfect-compression-algorithm-does-not-exist.md

 ## 1. Preliminaries

-To make the upcoming proof as clear and concise as possible, we'll start by clarifying the claim, that the perfect compression algorithm does not exist, and contrasting it with some related but subtley different ideas.
+To make the upcoming proof as clear and concise as possible, we'll start by clarifying the claim (that the perfect compression algorithm does not exist) and contrasting it with some related but subtley different ideas.
 After that, we'll sketch a brief outline of the proof to give a sense of how it unfolds.

 ### Clarifying The Claim